What the Jeff Bezos WhatsApp Hack Means for App Security

 Next, we should look at Apple

-Apple in my mind has actually done a pretty solid job of securing its mobile devices.
+Apple in my mind has actually done a pretty solid job of securing its mobile devices against mobile security threats.
 All Apple phones are equipped with sophisticated hardware security, ranging from a dedicated secure enclave for storing sensitive material to a multi-stage encrypted bootloader to default encryption of the file system.

 While I am normally skeptical of most biometric systems, and personally broke TouchID on the iPhone 6 and 6s, Apple’s FaceID is an impressive piece of engineering that I haven’t managed to completely break yet.